We bring together the first integrated physical therapy team

 Kari Duggleby DC BSc hons LCC, Cofounded Agilaflex.
 Once graduated, with some experience under her belt in London she quickly learnt that the best management of back, neck and joint pain would be with a team approach.
 To deliver this she recruited an energetic, highly skilled team and launched Agilaflex to lead the way in results-driven physical health.

 Kari uses all the typical chiropractic techniques and assessment procedures.
 On top of that she also uses movement and functional analysis to help give you a better self-management approach to your problem.
-The aim is to identify the movement dysfunction that caused your pain in the first place and give you specific exercises to self-treat the pain where possible.
+The aim is to identify the movement dysfunction that caused your pain in the first place and give you specific exercises to self-treat and correct the movement habit that’s caused the problem.
 This aims to keep you up and running and not in the clinic with us.

-Although Kari has many individual research interests, most of her time is spent leading the team at Agilaflex and getting better results for all those who come to see us with back and neck pain.
+Although Kari has many individual research interests, most of her time is spent working with runners and cyclists.
 Having been a member of the International Society of Clinical Rehabilitation Specialists her ambition is to make the performance side of physical therapy more readily available to the weekend warriors and sports hobbyists as well as athletes.
 Her early career as a junior FEI event rider in Ireland has led to her consulting with Aspire Equestrian Academy on biomechanics and performance of horse riders.

 Sports Massage Therapist